I am working hard with the Waldo County Bounty Campaign right now and any and all help is greatly appreciated! Please spend some time checking it out.

 Alexander M. Koch is a 12th generation Mainer with a love for history, community, and the natural world.
 His ancestors come from across Maine and elsewhere, including Washington State, Ontario, New Brunswick, Pennsylvania, Massachusetts, and Italy.
 He grew up around Maine and has also lived briefly in Oregon, California, and Washington states.
 He currently resides in Unity, Maine.

-As a non-traditional student at Unity College studying Parks & Forest Resources his academic career connects deeply to his love of history and the Maine woods.
-His plan is to graduate in December 2019 and begin an M.S. in Environmental Studies & Sustainability in January 2020.
+His academic career connects deeply to his love of history and the Maine woods, sustainable communities, and resilience in the face of climate change.
+He graduated in December 2019 with a B.S. in Parks & Forest Resources from Unity College and began an M.S. in Environmental Studies & Sustainability in March 2020.

 He was a recipient of the Maine Campus Compact’s 2019 Heart & Soul Award.

 He also won first prize in the 2017 National Collegiate Book Collecting Contest for his submission “The Breath and Breadth of the Maine Woods.”
 He has received numerous honors during his academic career at Unity College including being awarded the Environmental Stewardship Award, the Unity Award, and the Creativity Award at Unity College student conferences.